What Business Tax Forms Do I Need for Tax Season?

 - Total deductions and credits, including the standard deduction

-- And any tax payments you have already made, through withholding or other ways.
+- Any tax payments you have already made, through withholding or other ways

 The tax still unpaid is the amount you must pay using estimated tax payment forms.